-DIVISION TWO: BUSINESS & SECRETARIAL SCIENCE
+DIVISION TWO: BUSINESS, SECRETARIAL SCIENCE, and LEGAL ASSISTANCE

-The fundamental purpose of the Business & Secretarial Science Division is to help you realize how you can make your secular occupation an integral part of the Christian life.
-This division offers a variety of programs preparing you for entrance into specific occupations in business such as accounting, business administration, general business, clerical, and secretarial fields.
+The fundamental purpose of the Business, Secretarial Science, and Legal Assistant Division is to help you realize how you can make your secular occupation an integral part of the Christian life.
+This division offers a variety of programs preparing you for entrance into specific occupations in business such as accounting, business administration, general business, clerical; in secretarial fields; and in legal assistance.